 We've documented 1 accessibility feature for 140 in the Visual area to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.140 is a sliding, rolling and jumping game where you control a changing geometric shape to traverse a minimalist world.
 It's challenging for the timed jumps and reactions but keeps distractions to a minimum with its abstract colorful graphics.

-We haven’t documented any accessibility features for Difficulty in 140 which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in 140 which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to 140, and offer accessibility features for Difficulty:

 We haven’t documented any accessibility features for Getting Started in 140 which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.
 The following games are similar to 140, and offer accessibility features for Getting Started:

 We haven’t documented any accessibility features for Reading in 140 which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
 The following games are similar to 140, and offer accessibility features for Reading:

 We haven’t documented any accessibility features for Navigation in 140 which deal with how the game provides guidance and assistance to navigate its worlds.
 These are only for games that have traversal and exploration in 2D and 3D spaces.
 The following games are similar to 140, and offer accessibility features for Navigation: